auphong2707/chinese-chess-ai-agent/README.md

 ```

 ## Details about our code
-To clearly understand our code structure, we highly recommend to take a glance at our UML diagram.
+To clearly understand our code structure, we highly recommend taking a glance at our UML diagram.
 Please find the link here for easy navigation: [Link to UML Diagram](https://lucid.app/lucidchart/ec68185f-a423-46e4-ae54-d047a4e859fc/edit?invitationId=inv_6149075f-f988-44a2-bd3b-41b02c10e651&page=0_0#).

 ### game_state.py:
 This module represents the game state.
 It includes methods for evaluating the game state, generating possible moves, and handling game progression.